iitggithub/ezshare_cpap/README.md

 The script is configured to automatically update itself so you don't have to.
 When new features are implemented or bugs are fixed, the script will automatically download the latest version, and execute it.

-### Parallelised operations
+### Parallelised operations and faster directory searching

-The script is designed to perform operations such as downloading files from the SD card in parallel.
-During testing parallelizing operations interaction with the SD card resulted in between a 50 and 75% reduction in script execution time.
+The script is designed to perform operations against the SD card in parallel.
+This includes:

+1. Determining which directories on the SD card need to be checked
+2. Determining which files need to be downloaded
+3. Downloading files from the SD card

+The SD card that was used for testing contained 283 days worth of sleep data.
+Using the previous incarnation of the script which used the Python 3 ezshare module, the script took 260 seconds to check 283 days worth of sleep data, download 1 days worth of sleep data and upload that data to Sleep HQ.

+That same operation using the new script took 88 seconds to perform the same operations.
+The new script also provides timings for most of the stages so we can break that down as follows:

+1. Determining which directories on the SD card need to be checked: 13 seconds (285 directories)
+2. Determining which files need to be downloaded: 18 seconds
+3. Downloading files from the SD card: 7 seconds (17 files(1 days worth of sleep data))
+4. Creating a zip file to upload to Sleep HQ: 1 second
+5. Uploading the zip file to Sleep HQ: 34 seconds
+6. Misc operations (like connecting to different wifi networks, checking connectivity etc): 15 seconds

 ### o2r (Wellue O2Ring) Sleep HQ integration